Operation Toan Thang III: March

 On 22 March at 03:30, a unit from the 1st Brigade, 1st Cavalry Division ambushed an estimated 15 PAVN/VC 4 mi southwest of Go Dau Ha.
 The action continued for about three hours with helicopter gunships supporting the unit until the PAVN/VC withdrew leaving ten dead and one individual and one crew-served weapons.
 At 10:45, a unit of the 11th ACR and infantry from the 1st Infantry Division engaged an enemy force 19 mi southwest of An Lộc.
 Contact was lost at about 16:30, 31 PAVN/VC were killed and 2 captured, U.S. losses were one killed.
 At 15:10, in the same general area, helicopter gunships from the 1/9th Cavalry engaged an enemy force 16 mi southwest of An Lộc.
 Troops from the 2nd Brigade, 1st Cavalry Division, sweeping the area, engaged an enemy force about 20 minutes later and the action continued for 30 minutes before the PAVN/VC withdrew.
-12 PAVN/VC were killed and one 82mm mortar was destroyed, U.S. casualties were one killed.
+12 PAVN/VC were killed and one 82 mm mortar was destroyed, U.S. casualties were one killed.
 At 14:00, a unit of the 1/9th Cavalry engaged an enemy force while sweeping an area 18 mi southwest of An Lộc.
 The PAVN/VC withdrew leaving ten dead.
 At 14:10, infantry from the 1st Brigade, 1st Infantry Division engaged an enemy force while sweeping an area 5 mi northwest of Sông Bé.
 Helicopter gunships and artillery supported the infantry and another unit of the brigade reinforced.
 Contact continued until about 15:20, PAVN/VC losses were unknown, while the U.S. lost three killed.
 An OH-6 was shot down 11 mi north of Tây Ninh killing all three on board.
 Another OH-6 was downed 9 mi east of Tây Ninh killing two men on board.

 On 23 March at 13:55, while sweeping an area approximately 6 mi southwest of Hiệp Hòa, an element of the 3rd Brigade, 82nd Airborne Division found a 1.7-ton ammunition cache.
 At 21:25, a unit of the 3rd Brigade, 9th Infantry Division on patrol 7 mi west of Rach Kien, received small arms and RPG fire.
 The unit returned fire with organic weapons and called for artillery support.
 The enemy broke contact at about 23:00.
 The bodies of 34 PAVN/VC and six individual and three crew-served weapons were found.
 On 24 March at 11:00, helicopter gunships from the 1/9th Cavalry engaged an enemy force in the open about 21 mi southwest of An Lộc.
 Tactical air support was also called in until the enemy withdrew leaving 22 dead.
 A UH-1 was hit by ground fire and crashed 9 mi north-northwest of Lai Khê destroying the aircraft.